AndyHunt66/crossword_tools/README.md

 ## Search
 - `java uk.me.andrewhunt.crossword.Main search ./index_directory search_term`

-Search_term can be one of three formats - abcdef (anagram only), :
+Search_term can be one of three formats :
 #### Anagram only
 A list of letters to generate anagrams of.
 E.g. `gasnir` will produce